 ITMA does not undertake formal market research.
 However, it listens carefully to the plentiful feedback from the members of the music community who know the ITMA well, as the staff are also musicians.

-Describe the key elements of ITMA's online access and what benefits they deliver to users/customers.
+Describe the key elements of ITMA's online access and what benefits they deliver to users/customers

-The key online resources are the catalogue, the digital library of recordings and the shop.
+The main online resources are the catalogue, the digital library of recordings and the shop.
 The digital library is the core area of the website consisting of multimedia recordings that are either out of copyright or made by ITMA staff.
 It provides a window on the ITMA's large collections of recordings.
 The rest of the site acts as a 'brochure' explaining the work of ITMA.